eugek0/nvchad_config/README.md

-# starter
+# Config
-Starter config for NvChad
+My config for NvChad